SonQBChau/mac-setup/git.md

 2. Then, we add it to .gitignore.

-3. Put back the file by copying the file back or by using github desktop reverse changes.
+3. Restore the file by copying the file back or by using github desktop reverse changes.

 4. Repeat step 1 for .gitignore.